keptn-sandbox/klt-on-k3s-with-argocd/README.md

 At a later point I may add all those steps into a single script.
 But - for now I list each individual step

-## 1. (optional) k3s on AWS EC2
+## 1. k8s cluster

-If you already have a cluster then you are good.
-The only thing to do is set the INGRESS_DOMAIN env-variable to your domain name or simple the local IP + nip.io.
-Like this
+**If you already have a cluster** then you are good.
+Just make sure that you have an ingress controller (Traefik, Nginx, ...) installed that handles inbound traffic on the public IP of your machine.
+If you already have a wildcard DNS for your ingress then great - otherwise we will use nip.io as a free DNS service.
+This allows us to later access our demo services via e.g: argocd.yourIP.nip.io or grafana.yourIP.nip.io
+Please export your ingress domain like this:
 ```
 export INGRESS_DOMAIN=11.22.33.44.nip.io
 ```

-If you do not have a cluster then here is how I setup my demo cluster.
+**If you do not have a cluster** then here is how I setup my demo cluster:
 I use an AWS EC2 Instance with Amazon Linux 2 with the following properties:
 ```
 Instance Type: t3.2xlarge